m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

 The discrepancy between these two lists gave rise to a famous literary dispute over the authorship of certain numbers of *The Federalist*..."
 [https://founders.archives.gov/documents/Madison/01-10-02-0177](https://founders.archives.gov/documents/Madison/01-10-02-0177){:target="_blank"}

-In this exercise, we will try to resolve the dispute!
+In this exercise, we will try to resolve the dispute by saying who wrote essays 49 to 57, 62, and 63!

-## Making a table that is appropriate for the problem
+## Making a table that is appropriate for addressing the problem

 Our attempt to resolve the dispute focusses on the use of the word "upon".
-For each essay, we will record the essay number, the author, the number of "upon"s, the number of characters, and the "upon"s per 10000 characters.
+For each essay, we will record the essay number, the author, the number of "upon"s, the number of characters, and the "upon"s per 10,000 characters.

  - Through your g.ucla.edu email, open `Sheets`.
-   - Click on the icon with 9 dots, next to UCLA, in the top-right.
+   - Click on the icon with 9 dots that is in the top-right, next to UCLA.
    - Select `Sheets`.
  - Click on `Blank spreadsheet`.
  - Title your document as `Federalist-Papers-Data`